Corporate Turnaround

 Article here: https://www.strategy-business.com/article/00325

-These are my unedited notes, however I HIGHLY recommended reading the article.
+unedited notes, I HIGHLY recommend reading the article.
 Twice.

 • Also leveraged mergers & acquisitions including entering new businesses in ready-mix concrete and aggregates